h2oai/sparkling-water/doc/src/site/sphinx/design/supported_platforms.rst

 Supported Platforms
 -------------------

-Sparkling Water can run on top of Spark in the various ways; however starting Sparkling Water requires different configurations on different environments:
+Sparkling Water can run on top of Spark in various ways; however, starting Sparkling Water requires different configurations on different environments:

 Local
 ~~~~~

-In this case Sparkling Water runs as a local cluster (Spark master
+In this case, Sparkling Water runs as a local cluster (Spark master
 variable points to one of the values ``local``, ``local[*]`` or additional local modes available at
 `Spark Master URLs <https://spark.apache.org/docs/latest/submitting-applications.html#master-urls>`__).